-v Using a custom socket with jConnect
+Using a custom socket with jConnect

-- 1 Provide a Java class that implements com.sybase.jdbcx.SybSocketFactory.
-See "Creating and configuring a custom socket" on page 30. - 2 Set the SYBSOCKET_FACTORY connection property so that jConnect can use your implementation to obtain a socket.
+Provide a Java class that implements com.sybase.jdbcx.SybSocketFactory.
+See "Creating and configuring a custom socket" on page 31.

-To use a custom socket with jConnect, set the SYBSOCKET_FACTORY connection property to a string that is either:
+2 Set the SYBSOCKET_FACTORY connection property so that jConnect can use your implementation to obtain a socket.

-The name of a class that implements com.sybase.jdbcx.SybSocketFactory or
+To use a custom socket with jConnect, set the SYBSOCKET_FACTORY connection property to one of:

-• DEFAULT, which instantiates a new java.net.Socket.
+- The name of a class that implements com.sybase.jdbcx.SybSocketFactory - DEFAULT, which instantiates a new java.net.Socket.

-See "Setting connection properties" on page 11 for instructions on how to set SYBSOCKET_FACTORY.
+See "Setting connection properties" on page 10 for instructions on how to set SYBSOCKET_FACTORY.